microsoft/dotnet-podcasts/Deploy-websites-services.md

 az provider register --namespace Microsoft.App
 ```

+> If you see errors similar to "The subscription is not registered to use namespace 'Microsoft.<ProviderName>'", execute the command az provider register --namespace 'Microsoft.<ProviderName>' in Azure CLI and re-run the failed jobs again.

 ### Configure Azure Credentials in GitHub Secrets

 To connect GitHub Actions, you will create a secret named `AZURE_CREDENTIALS` that you can use to authenticate with Azure.